-At first listen, Harry Partch’s composition are a cacophony of atonal noise.
+At first listen, Harry Partch’s musical compositions are a cacophony of atonal noise.
 But if you listen long enough something wonderful happens…..you enter a new musical landscape.

 Harry Partch is not the most famous of composers.
 His music is obscure, difficult to listen to and can’t even be played on normal musical instruments.
 Despite this, Harry Partch is probably one of the most important figures in 20th century music.
 Without Partch, music would be at best duller and less imaginative and at worst like a rainy day in Hell with Andrew Lloyd Webber.